- Explore architecture of the production-grade applications built on the native Hyperledger Fabric

 Database choice: LevelDB vs. CouchDB (pros and cons, practical considerations)

-MSP/CA integration with local credential store:
+MSP/CA integration with a local credential store:

 MSP/CA user authentication vs. API-managed user authentication

-Adding new orgs to a running network, excluding orgs from the network
+Adding new orgs to a running network

 Hyperledger Fabric version upgrade